Het15Shah/Het15Shah/README.md

 ## 🚀 About Me
 - 🎓 I am Het Shah, a **Full Stack Software Developer** (specializing in **React** & **Node**) and **Competitive programmar**.
-- 🔭 I'm currently pursuing my Bachelor's in Information and Communication Technology with minor in Computational Scienc at DA-IICT, Gandhinagar.
+- 🔭 I'm currently pursuing my Bachelor's in Information and Communication Technology with minor in Computational Science at DA-IICT, Gandhinagar.
 - 👨‍💻 I enjoy solving problems using my problem solving and tech skills.
 I am exceptionally enthusiastic about learning new technology & take great pride in my ability to pick up skills swiftly.
 - 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from **Reading books**, **playing cricket** and **learning new languages**.
 - ✈️ I am in love with **traveling**!